HalloTheEngineer/BeatSaber-Tool-Collection/README.md

 ## What is this?

-Playing ranked BS may be tedious when you don't know what to play.
+Playing BeatSaber-Ranked may be tedious when you don't know what to play.

 This is a small collection of tools to help creating playlists using the BeatLeader/ScoreSaber API.